oscarvarto/spark-notes/nanodegree/src/main/tut/index.md

 ## About this nanodegree
 ___

-Introductory contents for the AI Nanodegree.
+Introductory contents for the Spark Notes